-Here I was living in a fool’s paradise not realizing my wife, Marianne, and I were in desperate need of new potholders.
+Here I was living in a fool’s paradise blissfully unaware my wife, Marianne, and I were in desperate need of new potholders.

-Before then, I didn’t even know they were called “potholders.”
-They were just those thick, quilted-looking squares of cloth that I use to protect my hands from hot pots and pans when I can’t find the oven mitts.
+At the time, I didn’t even know they were called “potholders.”
+They were just those thick, quilted-looking square things I used to keep my hands from burning on hot pots and pans when I couldn’t find the oven mitts.

-Marianne’s exact words to me were, “We can’t live with these potholders any longer.”
-It was evident from her tone she had been languishing over the potholder situation for some time now and, after much suffering, she had finally reached her breaking point.
+Marianne’s exact words to me were, “We can’t live with these potholders any more.”
+It was evident from her tone she had been languishing over the potholder situation for some time now and, after much suffering, she finally reached her breaking point.

-As exhibit ‘A’ she holds up one of the potholders for me to examine.
-It is square.
+As exhibit ‘A,’ she holds up one of the potholders for me to examine.
+I see that it is square.
 It has a bright, floral pattern.
-It is a bit stained here and there, but, otherwise, it looks like it would still keep the heat off your hands.
+It is a bit stained here and there but, otherwise, it looks like it would still keep the heat off your hands.

-I was not entirely sure how to respond.
-After decades of close marital cohabitation, I sensed it was a bad time to get back to the business spreading mayonaise on my sandwich.
-One wrong move and I knew another object in the household she could no longer live with would be me.
+I was not sure how to respond.
+After decades of close marital cohabitation I sensed it was a bad time to get back to the business spreading mayonnaise on my sandwich.
+One wrong move and the next object in the household she could no longer live with might be me.

 I work up the husband’s go-to face specifically designed for situations like this.
 It is an introspective frown designed to give the appearance you fully understand the issue and you are weighing all options.
-Of course, all I was really doing was wondering how long it was going to take for me to get back to my sandwich.
-I couldn’t take forever.
+All I was really doing was wondering how long it was going to take for me to get back to my sandwich.
+I didn’t have a lot of time.
 All my fat cells were depending on me.

 “I wash them, and the stains still don’t come out.”